Kopelson/employeeTrackerCMS/README.md

 ## Potential  Bugs

-The prompts in my server.js need queries to company_db.js to fill arrays with data which take time.
+The prompts in my server.js need queries to company_db to fill arrays with data which take time.
 I added an extra prompt before the array was used that fill the choices for the list type prompts.
 If the database becomes very large I fear this will need more time to populate the array.
 I noticed if the prompt immediately asked the user to pick from the array the array would be empty crashing or freezing the application.
 In a future update I plan on promisfying these so the prompt will wait for this information to populate.

 ## Extras